Muterra/doc-golix/spec.md

 See above for description.

-### 4. Binder GUID
+### 4. Binder GHID

-The full GUID (hash algorithm byte + file hash) of the GEOC object containing the identity (the public keys) of the agent placing the binding.
+The full GHID (hash algorithm byte + file hash) of the GEOC object containing the identity (the public keys) of the agent placing the binding.

-### 5. Target GUID
+### 5. Target GHID

-The GUID of the resource to bind to.
+The GHID of the resource to bind to.
 Valid choices are:

 1. Static GEOC address
 2. Dynamic GOBD address